War of the Montferrat Succession: Background

-The direct cause of the conflict was the death of duke Francesco IV Gonzaga of Montferrat and Mantua on 22 December 1612 without male heirs.
+In 1631, Montferrat was a Duchy bordering the Duchy of Savoy, but which had been ruled since 1533 by the non-adjacent Duchy of Mantua, which lay 200 km further to the east.
+The direct cause of the conflict was the death of duke Francesco IV Gonzaga of Mantua and Montferrat on 22 December 1612 without male heirs.
 His brother Ferdinando Gonzaga was a cardinal, but renounced his ecclesiastical career in order to succeed his brother in both the Duchy of Mantua and the Duchy of Montferrat.
-However, Francesco's wife Margaret of Savoy was the daughter of duke Charles Emmanuel I of Savoy, who claimed Montferrat now fell to Maria (daughter of Francesco and Margaret).
-Charles Emmanuel invoked the treaty of 1 May 1330 on the occasion of the marriage of Yolande Palaeologina of Montferrat, daughter of Theodore I, Marquess of Montferrat, and Argentine Spinola, with Aymon, Count of Savoy.
+However, Francesco's wife Margaret of Savoy was the daughter of duke Charles Emmanuel I of Savoy, who claimed Montferrat now fell to Maria, the 3-year-old daughter of Francesco and Margaret.

+Charles Emmanuel of Savoy invoked the treaty of 1 May 1330 on the occasion of the marriage of Yolande Palaeologina of Montferrat, daughter of Theodore I, Marquess of Montferrat, and Argentine Spinola, with Aymon, Count of Savoy.
 The treaty stipulated that when the male descendants of the marquis of Montferrat went extinct, those of Yolande (and thus the House of Savoy) would succeed in the marquisate, to provide the daughters with money.
+The matter should have been adjudicated by the Holy Roman Emperor, but with the latter busy due to the Brothers' Quarrel, Savoy invaded Monferrato in April 1613.